Lib–Con pact: 2017 general election

-In January 2017, the leader of the Liberal Democrats, Tim Farron, ruled out an electoral pact between Labour and the Liberal Democrats, citing "electorally toxic" Jeremy Corbyn as the reason, but at this stage he refused to rule out a coalition with the Conservatives.
+In January 2017, the leader of the Liberal Democrats, Tim Farron, ruled out an electoral pact between Labour and the Liberal Democrats, citing Labour's "electorally toxic" leader Jeremy Corbyn as the reason, but at this stage he refused to rule out a coalition with the Conservatives.
 Sir Vince Cable, the former Secretary of State for Business, Innovation and Skills, also told news outlets on 19 April 2017 that the Liberal Democrats would not enter into a coalition with Labour.
 On 22 April 2017, Farron ruled out making any agreement with the Conservatives in the event of a hung parliament, stating that there would be "no pact, no deal, no coalition" with either of the two main parties.
-This stance was confirmed by Farron on 9 June 2017 when the 2017 general election of the previous day resulted in the Conservatives losing their majority.
+Farron confirmed this stance on 9 June 2017, the day after the 2017 general election, which resulted in the Conservatives losing their majority.
 Instead, the Conservatives formed a confidence and supply arrangement with the Democratic Unionist Party (DUP) of Northern Ireland.